hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ### Manages API client application

 Each instance of API client credential represents the authorization relationship between the client application and the DSCC REST API resources.
-Click on the Create Credentials button to generate a client credential.
+Please click on the Create Credentials button to generate a client credential.
 Afterward, the user can obtain the client secret and client secret, and used them to generate the access token.

 ![API client credentials](/img/create-credentials-button.png "Create API Client Credentials")